 The research framework for later prehistory in north-west Wales (https://archaeoleg.org.uk/areanorthwest.html) includes settlement, burial and economy as priorities for further research.
-Although none of the features identified during the trial trenching could be dated it is possible that the majority of the burnt mound spreads and pits date from the Later Bronze Age (1500 - 800 BC).
+Although none of the features identified during the trial trenching could be dated it was considered possible that the majority of the burnt mound spreads and pits date from the Later Bronze Age (1500 - 800 BC).
+Ecofacts recovered from relevant contexts were sent for processing, assessment, and analysis to confirm this.